 Delia’s was started almost 30 years ago from very humble beginnings.
-Needing to provide for her family, Delia started making tamales with one of her sisters.
+Needing to provide for her family, Delia started with just $20 in her pocket which she used to buy ingredients to make tamales with one of her sisters.
 They started with five pounds of masa and used all of their proceeds to continue making tamales.
 Each morning, they set out with their freshly-cooked tamales in coolers, going door-to-door and business-to-business selling them to the delight of customers.
 After some time, Delia built a solid client base and realized that she was outgrowing her kitchen.
 She’d successfully turned the tamale as a holiday staple into a year-round treat.

 In 1998, at the urging of her clients, Delia opened her first location in South McAllen.
 After solidly establishing the inaugural location, she realized that a second spot was desperately needed to keep up with customer demands.
 As a result, a second location opened in Pharr in 2003.
 Shortly thereafter, another opened in Edinburg in 2006 with fourth and fifth locations in Mission and San Juan opening in 2008.
 In 2012, a second location in North McAllen was added.
 In July of 2020, Delia’s opened their first location outside of the Rio Grande Valley in San Antonio.